lessthanoptimal/ejml/README.md

   'Z' for complex double
   'C' for complex float
   'B' for binary
-<structure> is the name the internal data structure.
+<structure> is the internal data structure's name, see below.

 Matrix Suffix   Abbreviation   Description
 =========================================================================